Diving rebreather: Excessive work of breathing

 Carbon dioxide buildup can also occur when a combination of exertion and work of breathing exceeds the capacity of the user.
 If this occurs where the user cannot reduce exertion sufficiently, it may be impossible to correct.
 In this case it is not the scrubber that fails to remove carbon dioxide, but the inability of the diver to circulate gas efficiently through the scrubber against the frictional resistance of the circuit causing the problem.
 This is more likely to occur with diving rebreathers at depths where the density of the breathing gas is severely elevated, or when water in the scrubber obstructs gas flow.

 Fire hazards of high concentration of oxygen

 High partial pressures of oxygen greatly increase fire hazard, and many materials which are self-extinguishing in atmospheric air will burn continuously in a high oxygen concentration.
 This is more of a risk for terrestrial applications such as rescue and firefighting than for diving, where the ignition risk is relatively low.

 Caustic cocktail

-Caused by a loop flood reaching the absorbent canister, so only applicable in immersed applications.
+Loop flooding that reaches the scrubber can cause a "caustic cocktail" when the alkaline components of carbon dioxide absorbent materials are mixed with the water.
+This mixture is caustic and can cause chemical burns to the mucosa and skin.
+The mixture is generally a liquid or watery slurry with a chalky and bitter taste, which should prompt the diver to switch to an alternative source of breathing gas and immediately rinse their mouth out well with water.
+Some modern diving rebreather absorbents are designed not to produce "caustic cocktail" if they get wet.